 Statistics released by the Scottish Government in September 2019 show that Edinburgh has higher weekly alcohol consumption, drinking to levels high above the recommended limit.

 33% of Edinburgh residents drink above 14 units of alcohol per week, the recommended limit, compared to 25% in other Scottish cities.
+See Scottish recovery centres for alcoholism.

 Edinburgh and Drugs